ShiinaKochiya/ShiinaKochiya/README.md

 - 👋 Hi, I’m Shiina Kochiya / シイナ • コチヤ, also known as Paul Vincent and The Angelina Simp
 - 🎮 Play games to enjoy, no longer hard grinding.
-Currently active in Arknights, Balatro, Valorant and Honkai: Star Rail.
-Semi-active on Strinova, Left 4 Dead 2, Honkai Impact and rhythm games (maimai, Project Sekai, Arcaea,...)
+Currently active in Arknights, Balatro, Valorant and Wuthering Waves.
+Semi-active on Strinova, Left 4 Dead 2, Honkai Impact, Honkai: Star Rail and rhythm games (maimai, Project Sekai, Arcaea,...)
 - 🤖️ Creator of Discord Bot Angelina-chan (https://github.com/ShiinaKochiya/angelina-chan-sc) and Balatro mod BalaKnights (https://github.com/ShiinaKochiya/BalaKnights)
 - 🤝 Co-leader of a team called CA25.
 Working with Arknights Vietnam Station and Team Nameless* (MSOC)
 - 🌱 Primary languague: JavaScript (Node/React) | Can work with Java but preferred not to (I hate Java), Python and Lua